datahub-project/datahub/metadata-ingestion/source_overview.md

 ## Types of Source
 The `Sources` tab on the left in the sidebar shows you all the sources that are available for you to ingest metadata from.
 For example, we have sources for [BigQuery](https://datahubproject.io/docs/generated/ingestion/sources/bigquery), [Looker](https://datahubproject.io/docs/generated/ingestion/sources/looker), [Tableau](https://datahubproject.io/docs/generated/ingestion/sources/tableau) and many others.

-:::tip Find Integration Source
+:::tip Find an Integration Source
-Please see our **[Integrations page](https://datahubproject.io/integrations)** to browse our ingestion sources and filter on their features.
+See the full **[list of integrations](https://datahubproject.io/integrations)** and filter on their features.
 :::

 ## Metadata Ingestion Source Status